Treets

-Mars briefly reintroduced the Peanut Treets brand in the UK in July 2009, but in 2017 the company allowed its property rights to the brand to lapse.
-In 2018 the Katjes group launched Treets in France.
+Mars briefly reintroduced the Peanut Treets brand in the UK in July 2009, but in 2017 Mars allowed its property rights to the brand to lapse; this allowed Lutti, a brand under Katjes International, to launch Treets in France in 2018.
+However, by the end of 2018, Treets was reported under the Piasten, a brand under Katjes International based in Germany.
 As of 2021, the range had expanded beyond the traditional candy coated shell product to include Peanut Caramel Choco and Sea Salt, Peanut Butter Caramel Bites, Peanut Butter Cups and jars of Creamy Peanut Butter and Choco Peanut Butter.
+In the UK, Treets are sold under the Candy Kittens brand, also part of the Katjes group.
+Instead of a chocolate coating, they use a sunflower seed based alternative from ChoViva.
+The UK range is made up of coated pretzel bites, rice bites, corn, and peanuts.